 Multivariate analysis (multiple regressions, factor analysis, and discriminant analysis) was employed to determine whether differences exist between programs operating on contract with criminal justice agencies and those which do not have such contracts.
 The analysis failed to demonstrate strong differences between contracting programs and others.

-E. Characteristics of Service Organizations: On-Site Studies in Five Cities as well as an interest in the context within which contracting takes place, prompted the project to choose urban areas for study and to locate community based contracting programs by first approaching the source of the referrals of clients from justice and corrections agencies.
+1 interest in the context within which contracting takes place, prompted the project to choose urban areas for study and to locate community based contracting programs by first approaching the source of the referrals of clients from justice and corrections agencies.